JoellMarie/Weatherappfrontend/README.md

 2. `cd` into `weatherappfrontend`
 3. Run `npm install` to install packages
 4. Run `ng serve` to run it.
+5. Navigate to localhost:4200/map to be able to view it properly.
 ## Usage

 ```Angular front end with Javascript